alanrob17/Resize/README.md

 # Resize

-Resize is a console program to resize a folder structure of images.
+Resize is a console program to resize a folder of images.
 It will take a root folder and recurse through all sub-folders creating a list of original sized images.
-The program will then resize a copy of each image into a new folder structure.
+The program will then resize a copy of each image into the **resized** folder structure.

-This makes the images around 800 pixels width or height.
-It can drastically reduce the size of images.
+This makes the images 80% of their original width.
+It reduces the total size of images by about 50%.

 ## NuGet packages

 * System.Drawing.Common

-## To-Do

-Reduce the height or width to about 80% 0f original size.